-As of December 31, 2021, we exclusively licensed one pending patent application in each of mainland China, Hong Kong, and Taiwan that covers the drug substance and is projected to expire in 2039.
-Additional patents/applications licensed from Mirati also include those related to combination therapy, method of use, or solid forms, which are projected to expire 2040 or thereafter.
+As of December 31, 2022, we exclusively licensed one pending patent application in each of mainland China, Hong Kong, and Taiwan that covers the drug substance and is projected to expire in 2038.
+Additional patents/applications licensed from Mirati also include those related to combination therapy, method of use, or solid forms, which are projected to expire in 2039 or thereafter.